 10. Lilo and Stitch (TBC)

-The latest addition to the list is a live action remake of Chris Sanders’ 2002 Hawaiian hit Lilo and Stitch.
+Another animated favourite up for a live action remake is Chris Sanders’ 2002 Hawaiian hit Lilo and Stitch.

 Featuring the vocal talents of Daveigh Chase, Tia Carrere and Ving Rhames, the film told the story of an orphan who adopts the lively alien she finds at a dog shelter.